Spicy Sassy Curtido (plus) Crowding Out Theory: an Avenue to Optimal Health! with out stress of feeling deprived, isolated or HUNGRY!

-Loving myself unconditionally means, I am not focused as much on taking things out of my daily routine, rather WHAT life affirming things & practices am I adding in?! given that we each have 6-8 pounds (that’s right… 6-8 POUNDS) of bacteria in our gut along with 70% of your nervous system tissues and 2/3 or your immune system at any given time, crowding out is of utmost importance, this works for gut health as well as practicing unconditional love.
+Loving ourselves unconditionally means, we are transferring our focus from taking things out (deprivation) of my daily routine, rather WHAT life affirming things & practices am I adding in (intuition, nourishment.
+Satisfaction)!
+Given that we each have 6-8 pounds (that’s right… 6-8 POUNDS) of bacteria in our gut along with 70% of your nervous system tissues and 2/3 or your immune system at any given time, crowding out is of utmost importance, this works for gut health as well as practicing unconditional love.

 two words (times 3)

 what adding in does is that it naturally CROWDS OUT bad bacteria and boosts your healthy thriving culture of GOOD bacteria.
-Without digging too deeply and to tie in the connections quickly so that we can get to this killer recipe I’ll just drop this one on you: On the psycho-emotional level ( & we all have our own psychology to consider 😉 ) adding things in can serve to relieve us of shame, negative stuck and limited thinking around feeding ourselves and nourishing our varying complexities and aspects of who we are.
+FLOOD YOUR CELLS WITH GREAT THINGS and don’t stress about the other choices.
+On the psycho-emotional level adding things in can serve to relieve us of shame, negative stuck and limited thinking around feeding ourselves and nourishing our varying complexities and aspects of who we are.
 I am on the platform of “No more depriving, controlling or restricting our intuitive desires & needs!”
 So keep on keeping on.
 Keep on loving yourselves unconditionally.
 Add in probiotics, take care of your gut and your desire to nurture and nourish all that you are.

 CURTIDO is Latin Americas version of sauerkraut and is crisp, spicy and vinegary.
 Three of my favorite things.
 With a short fermentation time the cabbage is left much firmer than a typical sauerkraut, and the jalapeños and pepper flakes give it an added bite (another of my favorite things).
 If you like it hot be sure to leave in the seeds of the jalapeños!

 -2 green cabbage heads (yields 3.5 quart jars of finished product)